Direct data-driven model-reference control with Lyapunov stability guarantees: Conclusions

 In this work, a direct data-driven design strategy for model-reference linear controllers guaranteeing Lyapunov stability has been introduced and discussed.
 Unlike existing data-based approaches, the one proposed here allows us to obtain non-asymptotic stability guarantees also in case of unfeasible perfect matching and noisy measurements.
 Numerical studies have confirmed the effectiveness of the proposed strategy.

 Future work will also be devoted to the analysis of scenarios where the order of the reference model does not coincide with that of the plant and to further experimental validation, especially considering high-order systems.
+Moreover, we will explore approaches for the automatic selection of the reference model based on soft specifications provided by the user, similarly to \cite{BRESCHI2021bis}.